 Install i-refactory modeller

 In this section we will guide you through the installation of the i-refactory modeller.
+The i-refactory modeller is based upon a combination of specific PowerDesigner configuration and installation of our extensions.

 Supported Power Designer Releases